Section 8 Grounds for Possession Under the Renters' Rights Act: The Full List

 Mandatory.
 4 months' notice.

 This is one of the new grounds.
 It applies where the local authority or another enforcement body has required you to do something with the property that needs vacant possession — for example, comply with a prohibition order under the Housing Act 2004.
-It is the right ground when the property has to come back to you so that you can comply with the law, not because you want it back for yourself.
+According to housing law practitioners, it is the right ground when the property has to come back to you so that you can comply with the law, not because you want it back for yourself.

 Mandatory.
 2 months' notice.

 Usable where the tenancy has passed by inheritance (not by succession) to someone who was not living at the property at the time of death.
-You generally have 12 months from the death to start the process, and the court can extend that if you only found out about the death later.
+According to the Renters' Rights Act 2025 explanatory notes, you generally have 12 months from the death to start the process, and the court can extend that if you only found out about the death later.

-Ground 7A — severe antisocial or criminal behaviour
+Ground 7A — Can I evict for severe antisocial or criminal behaviour?

 Mandatory.
 No notice period, but the court cannot make a possession order for 14 days after notice is served.